AtomGraph/Core-PHP/README.md

     *`@Produces`/`@Consumes` annotations are not yet fully supported, but we recommend adding them for future compatibility.*

-4. Run `/lib/graphity-core/bin/route_mapper.php` from the root folder of your namespace, specifying the location of your route map file, for example (paths are relative to project root in this case):
+4. Run `/lib/graphity-core/bin/route_mapper.php` specifying the root folder of your namespace and the location of your route map file, for example (paths are relative to project root in this case):

         $ php lib/graphity-core/bin/route_mapper.php src/main/php/My src/main/php/routes.php

-    This should generate a route map file, which is used internally by Graphity to match request URIs against JAX-RS annotations.
+    This should scan your resource classes and generate a route map file, which is used internally by Graphity to match request URIs against JAX-RS annotations.
     *This does not happen dynamically (as of yet), you have to re-map routes with `route_mapper.php` every time your annotations change.*

 5. Implement a subclass of `Graphity\Application`: